 Registers are open at 8.50am and closed at 9:00am.
 Pupils who arrive at school between 9.00am and 9.15am will be recorded as late on the register.

 Pupils who arrive at school after 9:15am, will have their lateness recorded as U; unauthorised late, which is classed as an absence for the session.

 Where pupils show a persistent pattern of lateness, parents/carers will initially receive a letter informing them of the school’s concerns.
 This will advise parents/carers to speak to a member of staff to help address the issue.
 Should the lateness continue despite the school’s attempts to address this, parents/carers will be invited into school for a meeting with the headteacher.
-Further lateness will result in a referral being made to the EWO.
+Further lateness will result in a referral being made to the Local Authority Attendance Officer (LAAO).

 Registration at the beginning of the day is the start of the first lesson.
 This is also when the teacher supports children with any gaps in learning from the previous day, informs the class of their learning timetable, and prepares the pupils’ for their day ahead.
 Children who are persistently late to school, therefore, miss a significant part of their education.

 Parents/Carers must contact the school on the first and every subsequent day of absence by 8.45am.
 This can be by phone or email.
 For any pupil not present at the close of registration, a member of the office will attempt to make contact with the parent/carer once the registers have closed at 9.00am, to enquire about the reason for absence, if the parent/carer has not informed the school that morning.

 Failure to make contact with the parent/carer to establish a reason for an absence could result in an Unexplained Absence Form being sent home for the parent/carer to complete.
 Any unexplained absences will be recorded as unauthorised if there is no response to an enquiry.

 An absence is classified as authorised when a pupil has been away from school for a legitimate reason such as: